Elk Grove Community Mesh Network (MeshCore)

 Does this connect to my Wi-Fi or business network?

-No. The repeater is independent and does not connect to your internal network or internet.
+No. The repeater is completely independent and does not connect to your internal network or internet.

 Does it cost me anything?